FOSSEE/st-scripts/getting-started-with-arrays/script.rst

 {{{ switch to the next slide, unsolved exercise 2 }}}

-Find out the shape of the other two arrays that we have created.
+Find out the shape of the other arrays that we have created.

 {{{ Array can have only a single type of data }}}